vikashvs36/gcp-springboot-tutorial/README.md

 	spring.datasource.username=root
 	spring.datasource.password=root

+**Authentication**

+WE need to authorize or get permission through **google cloud SDK shell** by this commond

+		gcloud auth application-default login

 **Run Application**

 Now, we are good and ready to test our application.
 So to save or fetch user, I have created three api which is given below: